google/zetasql/docs/window-function-calls.md

 ```

 The window frame clause defines the window frame around the current row within
-a partition, over which the analytic function is evaluated.
+a partition, over which the window function is evaluated.
 Only aggregate analytic functions can use a window frame clause.

 +  `rows_range`: A clause that defines a window frame with physical rows